StudyFrenchSpanish

 Jadavpur University is a public state university located in Kolkata, West Bengal.

 The school is currently functioning under the Faculty of Arts.
-It is expected to become a part of Interdisciplinary schools’ faculty once the JU act and statutes are being revised.
+However, it is expected to become part of the faculty of the Interdisciplinary schools once the JU Act and statutes are revised.

-Currently, the school of languages and linguistics at JU offers a 1-year certificate and a 1-year diploma in Korean.
+Currently, JU’s School of Languages and Linguistics offers a 1-year certificate and a 1-year diploma in Korean.

 Address: 188, Raja S.C.
 Mallick Road, Kolkata.